 We never heard anything more about our diplomatic clearances nor did I ever have any feedback from Sharjah, or anywhere else, about what happened to all the signals I had sent them and to which they never replied.
 I never heard anything more about the huge bills I had signed in Singapore and at Dubai - although I must admit I did keep a careful check on my personal current account for several months.

 Above: My two logbook pages covering the round trip from Marham to Singapore in June/July 1972.
 LR5216 was the name of the lone ranger.
-MTARK was our international radio callsign for the entire lone ranger.
+MTARK was our international radio callsign for the entire lone ranger - I reckoned it actually stood for Marham Tanker from the Ark.
 DNCO stands for "duty not carried out " - referring to the planned duty.